- Insure the respectful treatment of the deceased and the family.

 - Preserve the area in its natural state.

-- Follow the tenants of green burial practices along with a sustainable forestry policy.
+- Follow the tenets of green burial practices along with a sustainable forestry policy.

 Planning a funeral - others . . . or yours